4-VA promotes innovation and advances the commonwealth

 4-VA supports real-time collaboration across Virginia with telepresence technology

-In partnership with Cisco Systems, Inc., 4-VA utilizes telepresence systems to connect universities’ administrators, staff, faculty and students in a live, virtual environment.
+In partnership with Cisco Systems, Inc., 4-VA utilizes telepresence systems to connect university administrators, staff, faculty and students in live, virtual environments across Virginia.

-Identical videoconferencing rooms on each campus allow for a seamless conference space that virtually matches the two halves of the room—each on a different campus—to create a cohesive learning environment and eliminate the time and fiscal costs of travel.
+Identical videoconferencing rooms on each campus allow for seamless conference spaces that virtually conjoin the two halves of the room—each on a different campus—to create a cohesive learning environment and eliminate the time and fiscal costs of travel.
 By deconstructing barriers to collaboration, classes can take place in real time in two places with disciplinary experts working together to deliver innovative instruction.

 4-VA provides assistance in collaborative efforts for multidisciplinary research, course sharing and educational initiatives

 Through each university’s RFP process, faculty submit requests for research projects to generate initial data and create connections with faculty across the commonwealth.
 This seed funding is designed to springboard pilot projects for national granting agencies such as the National Science Foundation and the National Institute for Health.
 Support is also given to course redesigns, pilot courses, course sharing, degree completion, and other educational initiatives.